opiy-org/asterisk-ari-php/README.md

          *
          * Of course you can define any other functions within this class
          * that do not handle incoming ARI events (leave out the prefix ;-)).
-         * Think of your Stasis application class as a data structure
+         * Think of your Stasis application class as container for your
-         * encapsulating your application logic.
+         * application logic.
          *
          * The StasisStart event for example is triggered for
          * channels when they enter your application.